 Time is not on our side.
 Climate models show that to limit irreversible impacts of global warming, we’ll need to massively increase carbon drawdown this decade.
 That means we must employ every strategy we can, especially those that are immediately deployable, and scale them as quickly as possible, even as we develop new technologies.

-Native tropical and subtropical forests can hold 42x more carbon per hectare than plantation forests.
+Native tropical and subtropical forests can hold many times more carbon than plantation forests.
 They’re also more resilient against pests, disease, and extreme weather conditions than single-species tree plantations.
 This means that the carbon they sequester is more secure.
 Native species forests also support two to three times as much biodiversity as plantation stands.

 Despite the huge benefits of native species forests, nearly half of current global tropical and subtropical forest restoration commitments are for single-species commercial tree plantations.
 For a resilient climate solution, we need to shift the mix of restoration projects towards native species forests.

 It will take about 30 years to plant the forests we need and give them time to sequester billions of tons of CO2 as they grow.
 Though 30 years may sound like a long time frame, it’s much shorter than the time it would take to bring any other carbon capture solution to scale.